camillekokoko/AWS_EC2_Docker/README.md

 </p>

 ## AWS Cloud and EC2 instance Setup

-**1.**
+1. **Instance Launch on AWS EC2:**
    Navigate to AWS EC2 and initiate the instance launch process.

-**2.**
+2. **Operating System Selection:**
    Select the desired operating system image, such as Ubuntu, macOS, or Windows.

-**3.**
+3. **Instance Type (Free Tier):**
-Select an instance type (CPU/memory) for instance free tier.
+   Choose an instance type based on CPU and memory requirements eligible for the free tier.

-**4.**
+4. **Security Group Configuration:**
    Configure a security group to manage the instance's traffic and enhance its security settings.

 ## Docker Setup